 PAUL COCCIA

-Author of Glitterature, Paul Coccia has a specialist in English Literature from the University of Toronto and a Masters of Fine Arts in Creative Writing from the University of British Columbia.
+Self-Proclaimed Author of Glitterature, Paul Coccia has a specialist in English Lit from the University of Toronto and a Masters of Fine Arts in Creative Writing from the University of British Columbia.
 He lives in Toronto and can often be found baking in his kitchen accompanied by his three dogs and a little grey parrot.
 Despite writing about hockey and basketball, Paul cannot skate and nearly broke his nose trying to spin a basketball on his finger.
-But, he can bake and does know a fair bit about Cher.
-You can learn more about his books below.
+But, he can bake, play video games, and knows a lot about Cher.
+Find out more about his books below.

 I GOT YOU BABE